NextronSystems/analysis-cockpit-manual/usage/glossary.rst

    * - Incident
      - | Incident cases report a clear threat, indicated by a hard match and verified by
-       | research.
+       | research of an analyst.
 Analysts create incident cases to indicate the highest possible
        | certainty and risk.
 Incident cases are also characterized by the fact that they
        | do not need to be verified by someone else.
-The either indicate malware, threat
+They either indicate malware, a threat
        | group or penetration testing activity and should trigger immediate response.
    * - Suspicious
      - | Suspicious cases are based on significant indicators that require a review by